 Medicare Part B helps pay for medically necessary outpatient physical therapy, occupational therapy and speech language pathology services.
 Until 2018 there were annual limits on Medicare allowed payment for therapy services known as the "Therapy Cap".
 It was rescinded in 2018.

-In 2018, the Therapy Cap was rescinded, but CMS left regulations in place requiring therapists to apply a special "KX modifier" on all claims when the Medicare allowed charges reach certain arbitrary limits.
-In 2018 those limits are:
+In 2018, the Therapy Cap was rescinded, but CMS left regulations in place requiring therapists to apply a special "KX modifier" on all claims when the Medicare allowed charges reach certain arbitrary limits known as therapy thresholds.
+In 2019 those limits are:

-As of January 1, 2018 there is no exception process and you can no longer use a KX modifier for medically necessary services that exceed the cap.
-A “hard cap” of $2010 for 2018 for OT and PT/Speech is in effect beginning Jan.
-1. This is because congress failed to reinstate the automatic caps exceptions process.
+No. As of January 1, 2018 there is no exception process and you can no longer use a KX modifier for medically necessary services that exceed the cap.

 No. There is now a targeted review process instead.

-When there is not an exceptions process in place the therapy cap applies to all outpatient setting with the exception of hospitals.
-Critical Access Hospitals, by CMS interpretation of the regulations, are subject to the therapy cap, and have been since 2014.
+When there is not an exceptions process in place the therapy threshold applies to all outpatient setting with the exception of hospitals.

-Clinicient's therapy-specific EMR and billing system can help ease compliance to Medicare regulations and track the therapy cap.
+Clinicient's therapy-specific EMR and billing system can help ease compliance to Medicare regulations and track the therapy threshold.
 Among the many features that support Medicare compliance are: